 Addresses, Phone Numbers, E-mail Addresses: must be kept up to date.
 The MSHSL is not responsible for late, lost or misdirected mail.
 If you do not receive registration materials by May 15 of

 each year, it is your responsibility to notify us.
 Not receiving information will not excuse or waive the late fee.

 Promotional Level Program

-In 2012-2013 the Officials' Promotional Level program will be piloted.
-There will be three levels for officials: Level I - can work regular season varsity games and first round section games
+In 2012-2013 the Officials' Promotional Level program began.
+There is three levels for officials: Level I - can work regular season varsity games and first round section games

 in team sports; Level II - eligible to work any section events; Level III - eligible to work in the State Tournament.
 Officials who work more than one sport will have a different rating for each